 2016: Presenter at the National Fire Academy’s 2016 Executive Fire Officer Program Symposium.

-2013-Current: Adjunct Instructor for Connecticut State Fire Academy.
+Since 2013: Adjunct Instructor for Connecticut State Fire Academy.

-2011-2014: Educator for Chief Officer and Company Officer Leadership Symposia for the International Association of Fire Chiefs (IAFC) Fire Rescue International conferences.
+2011-2015: Educator for Chief Officer and Company Officer Leadership Symposia for the International Association of Fire Chiefs (IAFC) Fire Rescue International conferences.

 1999-2009: Served as EMS Training Coordinator for Danbury (CT) Health Systems.